Profitero-Data-Alchemists/katas-2023/information_viewpoint/README.md

   resolution

 ### Inbound Links
-- Trips (Through "Trip Access Control List" join table) - trips shared with with the user by other users.
+- Shared Trips (Through "Trip Access Control List" join table) - trips shared with with the user by other users.
 Used for authorization and access control.
-- Trips (directly by User ID) - trips created and owned by the user
+- Owned Trips (directly by Owner ID) - trips created and owned by the user
 - Reservations - reservations created and owned by the user.
 Used for authorization.
 - Notifications - for tracking read receipts.
 - User Reports - reports intended for the user.
 For recipient tracking

 ## Reservation